Skip to content

 • Bud: The flower of the cannabis plant that contains the highest concentration of cannabinoids like THC and CBD.
 This is the part most commonly consumed.

-• Budtender: A staff member at a dispensary who is knowledgeable about cannabis products and helps consumers select products that meet their needs.
+• Budtender: A staff member at a cannabis dispensary, a licensed retail store where consumers can purchase cannabis products, who is knowledgeable about cannabis products and helps consumers select products that meet their needs.

 C